2023 Overwatch World Cup

-The 2023 Overwatch World Cup (OWWC) will be the fifth edition of the Overwatch World Cup, an Overwatch esports tournament, organized by the game's developer Blizzard Entertainment.
-Over 40 teams from various countries and regions will compete for one of the 16 spots in the 2023 OWWC.
-It will be the first OWWC since 2019.
+The 2023 Overwatch World Cup (OWWC) was the fifth edition of the Overwatch World Cup, an Overwatch esports tournament, organized by the game's developer Blizzard Entertainment.
+Over 40 teams from various countries and regions competed for one of the 16 spots in the 2023 OWWC.
+The group stage was a no audience LAN event and took place from October 29 to November 1.
+The knockout stage took place at the Anaheim Convention Center in Anaheim, California, during BlizzCon from November 3 to 4, 2023.
+It was the first World Cup event since 2019 and the first of Overwatch 2.

+The finals took place on November 4 between Saudi Arabia and China.
+Saudi Arabia won the match by a score of 3–2 to claim their first World Cup title.

 Teams

 Committees and players

 Each country has a National Competition Committee, consisting of a general manager, head coach, and social lead, who are responsible for organizing tryouts for their country.
-Blizzard will choose committees via an application process, which began in February 2023.
+Blizzard chose committees via an application process, which began in February 2023.
 Throughout three weekends in February, every committee hosted an open format tournament, called World Cup Trials.
 The winning team of each World Cup Trial won US$2,000 and earned an automatic invitation to their country's team tryouts in March 2023.
-Committees will also finalize a seven-person roster by April 2023.
+Committees finalized a seven-person roster by April 2023.

 Qualification

 A total of 36 countries and regions were invited, based on Overwatch 2 player population data, to play in online qualifiers for the 2023 OWWC, with the teams evenly divided into six regions.
-An additional four teams will also play in the online qualifiers via a "wild card challenge".
-Of the teams, a total of 15 will advance to the group stage of the OWWC.
+An additional four teams also played in the online qualifiers via a "wild card challenge".
+Of the teams, a total of 15 advanced to the group stage of the OWWC.
 China received a direct invitation to the group stage due to "the current dynamics in China".